Skip to content

 Best Restaurants Open on Sunday in Barcelona 2026

-Here is the hard truth about Sunday in Barcelona: almost none of the Michelin stars open.
-Disfrutar and Cocina Hermanos Torres close the weekend tail, Lasarte and ABaC keep a Sunday-Monday shutdown, and Enoteca Paco Pérez goes dark on Sunday too.
+Here is the hard truth about a Barcelona Sunday: almost none of the Michelin stars open.
+Disfrutar and Cocina Hermanos Torres close the weekend tail, Lasarte and ABaC keep a Sunday-Monday shutdown, and Enoteca Paco Perez goes dark too.
 The city that runs four three-star rooms effectively has none of them on a Sunday night.
-What stays open is the older Barcelona, the seafood temples and the historic dining halls that have never closed a Sunday in decades.
+What stays open is the older Barcelona: the Galician seafood temples and the 19th-century dining halls that have never closed a Sunday in decades.
 Five of them confirm Sunday hours below, ranked by what each is for, in euros.

 Why a Sunday list matters in Barcelona

-Barcelona holds 29 Michelin-starred restaurants between the city and its edges, and the overwhelming majority keep a strict Sunday-Monday closure to rest the kitchen.
-The Michelin guide's own filter shows only a handful operating on Sunday, and the marquee names, Disfrutar, Lasarte, ABaC, Cocina Hermanos Torres, are not among them.
-A diner who flies in for a weekend and expects to book a tasting menu on Sunday night will be turned away by all of them.
-This is the single most useful thing to know about dining here on a Sunday.
+Barcelona holds 29 Michelin-starred restaurants across the city and its edges, and the overwhelming majority keep a strict Sunday-Monday closure to rest the kitchen.
+The marquee names, Disfrutar, Lasarte, ABaC and Cocina Hermanos Torres, are all dark on Sunday.
+A diner who flies in for a weekend and expects to book a tasting menu on Sunday night will be turned away by every one of them.
+That single fact is the most useful thing to know about dining here on a Sunday.

-The rooms that stay open are the institutions: the Galician seafood palaces, the 19th-century dining halls, the all-day tapas counters.
-They are not chasing stars and never have been.
+The rooms that stay open are the institutions: the Galician seafood palaces, the restored Modernista halls, the all-day tapas counters.
+They never chased stars and do not need them.
 The order below leads with the grand seafood rooms you should book ahead and closes with the no-reservation tapas bar.
-A note on timing: Barcelona eats late, Sunday lunch starts at 2pm and dinner rarely before 9, so a 1:30 booking is early and an 8:30 one is brave.
-Hours are checked against each restaurant's published schedule.
+A timing note: Barcelona eats late, Sunday lunch starts around 2pm and dinner rarely before 9, so a 1:30 booking is early and an 8:30 one is brave.
+Every hour below was checked against the restaurant's own published schedule in June 2026.
 For the wider week, start with the Barcelona dining guide.

 The Sunday list